harness/developer-hub/docs/continuous-delivery/cd-advanced/cd-helm-category/deploy-helm-charts.md

 - **Manifest Identifier**: Enter a name that identifies this Helm chart.
 It doesn't have to be the chart name.
 It can be the name of the service you are deploying or another name.
 Ex: `helm_chart`.
-- **Chart Name**: Enter the name of the Helm chart for Harness to pull.
+- **Chart name**: Enter the name of the Helm chart for Harness to pull.
 Don't include the chart version.
 You will add that in the **Chart Version** setting.
 Ex: `todolist`.
 - **Chart Version**: Enter the version of the chart you want to deploy.
 This is found in the Chart.yaml `version` label in your chart.You can list all available versions of a chart using the `search repo` command with the `--versions` option.
 See [helm search repo](https://helm.sh/docs/helm/helm_search_repo) from Helm.
   - If you leave **Chart Version** empty Harness gets the latest chart.
   - If you are going to use a Harness Trigger to run this Pipeline when a new version is added to your chart repo, select the **Runtime Input** option.
 When you set up the Trigger, you will select this chart and Harness will listen on the repo for new versions.
 See [Trigger Pipelines on New Helm Chart](../../../platform/11_Triggers/trigger-pipelines-on-new-helm-chart.md).
 Ex: `1.4.1`.